atamahjoubfar/docker-quickstart-cheatsheet/README.md

 e.g. `docker push atamahjoubfar/handy-ubuntu:latest`.

 ### Networking
-By default container ports are not exposed to the host machine, and you should specify the ports that you want to be forwarded from the host machine.
+By default, container ports are not exposed to the host machine.
+They can be used by processes inside the container, but not from outside of the container.
+If you want to expose a port, you should specify the ports that you want to be forwarded from the host machine.
 This can be done by running the `docker run` command with extra options about port forwarding:
 ```Bash
 docker run -p HOST-PORTS:CONTAINER-PORTS IMAGE-ID
 ```